 Now, grab your angle finder and find the angles on either side of the string.
 You’re going to use those angles to cut the end of your first piece of wood, and this will be what ensures it sits at the appropriate angle so it goes all the way across to the other wall.

 Once you’ve got the angles written down, head to your jigsaw and trace the angles onto the end of your piece of wood.
 Remember that you want the two angles you’re cutting to add up to 90 degrees, but unless your wall is perfectly square, it won’t be split perfectly!
 You’ll have different angles on each side of the board.

 For example, our angles were 64-degrees on one side and 26-degrees on the other side.
 It looked a little something like this:

 As you can see, we also had some outlets to deal with.
 I’ll address that in a minute, for now let’s just take it step by step!

 Once you’ve got your angles figured out, the large X should be relatively straightforward.
 The angles should be the same for all four corners, so from here you’ll just install the pieces of the X.

 Start with the first piece that will go all the way across to the other corner.
 You’ll likely need to use two pieces to get all the way across the wall (we did), and that honestly makes it easier since you won’t have to cut angles onto both sides of the piece.

-Use your nail gun to install the first piece, with the angles fitting perfectly in the corner.
+Use your brad nailer to install the first piece, with the angles fitting perfectly in the corner.
 Bonus points if you can confirm that the piece will cross right over the center point of your wall – that’s how you know you’ve got your angles right!

 Repeat this process to fill any remaining space going across the first diagonal line.